 - If you do not have a doctor, contact your insurance company to find an in-network provider.
 If you do not have health insurance, you likely are eligible to enroll in coverage.
-Find out how to enroll in coverage here or give our team a call at 415-938-4838 to get help.
+Find out how to enroll in coverage here.

 If you have confirmed or possible COVID-19: Because there is no specific antiviral treatment recommended for COVID-19, your doctor will help you determine the kinds of supportive care you might need to relieve symptoms while you recover.